 21. REPORTING OF INAPPROPRIATE ACTIVITY

 Employees and contractors should promptly report to their supervisors, or any member of senior management, any violations or imminent violations of this Code or other Corporation policies (including potential or apparent conflicts of interest), or any other illegal or unethical behaviour at the Corporation.
 If there is reluctance to make such reports to our supervisors or senior management, refer to the full Reporting of Inappropriate Activity Policy.
 If concerns or complaints require confidentiality and anonymity is desired, confidentiality will be protected subject to applicable law.
-Reports can be made to the Chairman of the Board (Timothy Marchant) by email at email@example.com or by telephone at (403) 283-6365, or to the Corporate Secretary (Stephanie Stimpson) by email at firstname.lastname@example.org or by telephone at (403) 776-3748.
+Reports can be made to the Chairman of the Board (Timothy Marchant) or to the General Counsel (Kelvin Tang) by email at email@example.com.

 22. NO RETALIATION